sethupathib/Answers/README.md

 11. What Prastut does make a lot of sense.
 There is no definition for speed. i.e how fast you ought to go.
 B.Tech can be completed under 4 years.
 We end up wasting a lot of time.
 That is a different story.
 12. In the end, you ought to do hard things.
 Only then, you're learning will be non-linear aka exponential.
 13. **[EDA > Design]** (In terms of difficulty.
 That explains the less no. of people in EDA).
 But **[Design > EDA]** in terms of money.
 Design Industry is much larger than EDA.
 However, People can switch from EDA to S/W easily and there is no comparison when it comes to the Software Industry.
+14. I have observed this multiple times.
+I always get the toughest of the opponents/teams.
+For eg. During TT Championship -- I got the guy who won the cup.
+Similarly, at work, I got the toughest team.
+GPU Team.

 ------------------------